seniorglez/JEEShop/README.md

 ## Contributing

-Feel free to fork it and made pull request if i made something wrong but please keep in mind that it is just an example of servlet and jsp use.
+Feel free to fork it and made pull request if I made something wrong but please keep in mind that it is just an example of servlet and jsp use.

 ## Authors